pretix/pretix-docs/docs/guides/payment/stripe.md

 Stripe is one of the many options for handling payments within pretix.
 Stripe allows handling payments via the following methods:

 Affirm, Alipay, Apple Pay, Bancontact, credit card, EPS, giropay, Google Pay, iDEAL, Klarna, Multibanco, Przelewy24, SEPA Direct debit, SOFORT, Swish, and WeChat Pay.

-This article is going to tell you how to connect to your Stripe account and use it to receive payments via pretix.
+This article tells you how to connect to your Stripe account and use it to receive payments via pretix.

 ## Prerequisites